dennis1248/unicorn/README.md

 - Level 0 `l0` is exclusively used for making minor alterations to printed lines, it does not insert any additional characters.
 - Level 1 `l1` and level 2 `l2` are functionally identical, levels are used to visually show a relationship between parent and child elements.
 For example the starting character of `ub_l1_err` is a `#>` and for `ub_l2_err` it is a `<#>`.

-All log items follow the same naming convention, ub-_level_-_type_-_variant_, the plain type being a semi-exception for it is empty and not explicitely defined.
+All log items follow the same naming convention, ub-_level_-_type_-_variant_, the plain type being a semi-exception for it is empty and not explicitly defined.

 There are four types of logs; plain, info `info`, warning `warn` and error `err`.